Lukeeeeee/CE7454-Project-Fall2018-NTU/README.md

 --model_log_dir the trained model path
 --check_point check point of your model
 --mode inference in default
---img_path the single image you'd like to test on this trained model(submission should be false in this case) --submit true if you'd like to go through the whole kaggle dataset scrapy crawl cars
+--img_path the single image you'd like to test on this trained model (submission should be false in this case)
+--submit true if you'd like to go through the whole kaggle dataset
 ```